-As additional information in regards of the national capacity allocation, the priority rules on each of the Atlantic Corridor countries are described:
+As additional information about the national capacity allocation, the priority rules are the following in each of the Atlantic Corridor countries:

-In Portugal,
+In Portugal

-these are the priorities that apply for allocation capacity and management of IP network:
+These are the priorities that apply for allocation capacity and management of IP network:

-- The top priority level is public use, particularly services carried out under a public concession contract. - > Suburban passenger services with a frequency equal or greater than six trains every hour during rush-hour periods. - > Suburban passenger services with a frequency lower than 6 trains every hour during rush-hour periods. - Regular high quality national inter-city services and international passenger services. - Other medium to long-distance passenger services. - > International freight or express services. - National freight services. - Empty train runs. - Other services such as rehearsal runs, crew training or contractors' trains. - Reguests which cause less relative network impact. - Requests which use the highest number of identical paths. - Requests which use the most train kilometers (TK) on the network.
+- The top priority level is public use, particularly services carried out under a public concession contract. - > Suburban passenger services with a frequency equal or greater than six trains every hour during rush-hour periods. - > Suburban passenger services with a frequency lower than 6 trains every hour during rush-hour periods. - > Regular high quality national inter-city services and international passenger services. - Other medium to long-distance passenger services. - International freight or express services. - National freight services. - > Empty train runs. - > Other services such as rehearsal runs, crew training or contractors' trains. - Requests which cause less relative network impact. - > Requests which use the highest number of identical paths. - Requests which use the most train kilometers (TK) on the network.

-In Spain,
+In Spain